josemarinfarina/SciBlend-AdvancedCore/README.md

 ## Usage

 1. Open the SciBlend panel in the 3D Viewport sidebar.
-2. Use the "Import VTK Animation" option to import your VTK files.
+2. Use the "Import VTK Animation" option to import your files:
+   - For .vtk files (Legacy VTK format): Select your .vtk files in your sequence.
+   - For .vtu files (XML UnstructuredGrid format): Select ALL .vtu files in your sequence.
+   - For .pvtu files (Parallel XML UnstructuredGrid format): Select ALL .pvtu files in your sequence.
+3. Click "Import VTK/VTU/PVTU Animation" to start the import process.
-3. Adjust import settings as needed (scale, axis orientation, frame range).
+4. Adjust import settings as needed (scale, axis orientation, frame range).
-4. Use the various tools provided to organize, manipulate, and visualize your data.
+5. Use the various tools provided to organize, manipulate, and visualize your data.

+### Importing Animation Sequences

+When working with animation sequences:
+- For .vtu files: Select all the files in your time series (e.g., time_0.vtu, time_1.vtu, time_2.vtu, etc.)
+- For .pvtu files: Select all the parallel files in your sequence
+- The addon will automatically create keyframes and handle the animation timing
+- Files will be imported in alphabetical order, so ensure your files are properly numbered

+Note: The import process may take some time depending on the size and number of files in your sequence.

 ## Advanced Features